synergycodes/.github/profile/README.md

-<h1>Synergy Codes: A diagramming software agency</h1>
+<h1>Synergy Codes: Diagramming & workflow editor experts</h1>

 You’ll find here our production-ready tools, examples, and SDKs to help you build diagram editors faster.
-We provide first-class support for GoJS, React Flow, and Yjs.
+We provide first-class support for GoJS, React Flow, ngDiagram and Yjs.
 With our library of robust, ready-to-use features for diagram interfaces, you can validate a PoC up to 3× faster.
 Trusted by SaaS teams and Fortune 500 organizations worldwide.
-<p><strong>With 15 years, 70+ engineers, and 200+ projects — we deliver expert solutions, like:</strong></p>
+<p><strong>15+ years, 200+ workflow products, 20+ industries — we deliver expert solutions, like:</strong></p>

 * Real-time IoT diagrams
 * Rule-based product configurators